 Austin, Texas, September 25, 2018 – Based on The Tacos of Texas book, a new documentary series explores the Iconic Tacos of Texas and taco culture through the eyes of the people in the Lone Star State.
-The new seven-episode digital series premieres on Tuesday, September 25, 2018, 12:00pm CST with Indie Lens Storycast, a YouTube channel in partnership with PBS Digital Studios. **Watch the new Austin episode here.
+The new seven-episode digital series premieres on Tuesday, September 25, 2018, at 12:00pm CST with Indie Lens Storycast, a YouTube channel in partnership with PBS Digital Studios.

 “It’s great to showcase the different styles of tacos in Texas and share the stories of the tacos, but most importantly, they are about the people that make them, the culture, and our traditions,” said Mando Rayo, Series Producer.